kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

    Once control plane Pods are up and running, the `kubeadm init` sequence can continue.

-1. Apply labels and taints to the control-plane node so that no additional workloads will run there.
+1. Apply labels and taints to the control-plane so that no additional workloads will run there.

 1. Generates the token that additional nodes can use to register